English Football League Pyramid System

-The team that finish top at the end of the season are crowned the Premier League champions, while the bottom three teams are relegated.
+The team that finishes top at the end of the season is crowned the Premier League champions, while the bottom three teams are relegated.

-Interesting facts: Since its inception in 1992 only six teams have won the Premier League – Arsenal, Blackburn Rovers, Chelsea, Leicester City, Manchester United and Man City.
+- Since its inception in 1992, only seven teams have won the Premier League – Arsenal, Blackburn Rovers, Chelsea, Leicester City, Manchester United, Liverpool, and Man City.
 You can see a full list of Premier League Winners here.